 Plastics typically have large thermal expansion coefficients; as a result, tight-tolerance parts may have to be measured at a consistent temperature.

 Exposure to temperature fluctuation in normal operation may cause part expansion or contraction that makes tight tolerance unnecessary.
-Or, some plastic parts—especially those made from nylon—lose some of their dimensional stability when they leave a tightly controlled atmosphere and are used in environments with higher moisture content.
+Or, some plastic parts — especially those made from nylon — lose some of their dimensional stability when they leave a tightly controlled atmosphere and are used in environments with higher moisture content.

-Injection Molder Certifications
+Injection Molder

 In addition to project specifics, OEMs in medical, automotive, consumer, and industrial markets need to verify a custom plastic injection molder’s credentials before assigning projects, many times helping to ensure their inclusion on an approved vendor list.